Columbia University in popular culture: Video games

-Due to its location in Manhattan, Columbia's campus frequently appears in video games that seek to replicate New York City in their maps, such as Grand Theft Auto IV (2008), as Vespucci University in the neighborhood of Varsity Heights; Assassin's Creed III (2012), as King's College in the late 18th century; and Marvel's Spider-Man (2018).
+Due to its location in Manhattan, Columbia's campus frequently appears in video games that seek to replicate New York City in their maps, such as Grand Theft Auto IV (2008), as Vespucci University in the neighborhood of Varsity Heights; Assassin's Creed III (2012), as King's College in the late 18th century; and Marvel's Spider-Man (2018) and Spider-Man 2 (2023).
 The designs for university buildings in Cities: Skylines are based on the neoclassical architecture of the university.